Spring 2020 - CSC 531: Practicum In Data-Enabled Research Into Human Behavior And Its Cognitive and Neural Mechanisms [Website]

 The artifacts created by this course could include online showcases, demonstrations, tutorials, blogs, scientific papers, and software components to support further research.
 Examples of previous projects can be found at the NRT program website (http://www.sas.rochester.edu/dsc/graduate/nrt.html).

-Human activity is embodied through all our sensorimotor capacities, immersed in our immediate physical, social and cultural surroundings.
-Interaction technologies such as Augmented Reality (AR) and Virtual Reality (VR) have shown vast potential to enhance the way we think, feel and behave by superimposing or substituting digital contents into our surrounding 3D space.
-This undergraduate course aims to provide an introductory overview of the concepts, principles, methods and special topics of AR, VR and related technologies.
-This course will help students to build a frame of reference of the above technologies, apply them in design and development practices that address real-world problems in domains such as education, healthcare, and collaboration, and actively reflect on social implications such as acceptance and privacy.
+Human activity is embodied through all our sensorimotor capacities, immersed in our immediate physical and social surroundings.
+Augmented Reality (AR) and Virtual Reality (VR) technologies have shown vast potential to extend our sensorimotor and social experiences in 3D space.
+This undergraduate/graduate course aims to help students to develop understanding of key AR/VR concepts, principles, technologies, design practices and development tools.
+The students will obtain hands-on experiences of creating AR/VR applications that address real-world problems in domains such as education, collaboration and quality of life, and understand technological and ethical implications of AR/VR such as human behavior sensing and ethical challenges.

 Fall 2018 - CSC 294/CSC 574: Future User Interfaces [Website]